VadimBim/thesis-template-typst/thesis.typ

 $ bold(x)_n = "argmax" alpha_(n-1) (bold(x)) $

 These functions are "cheaper" to optimize relative to the objective, so that traditional optimization techniques are employed.
 There are a lot of acqusition functions based on different assumptions.
-For example, a widely used acqusition function is Expected Improvemnt $upright(E)upright(I)(bold(x))$, as the name suggests this function returns the expected value to observe a better objective than observed so far.
+For example, a widely used acqusition function is Expected Improvement $upright(E)upright(I)(bold(x))$, as the name suggests this function returns the expected improvement relative to the best observed value so far..

 Basic Bayesian Optimization is a sequential algorithm, here the pseudo-code is shown (adapted from @Frazier2018-dq):